Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 *Copying custom tool credentials from console*

-Copy the *External ID* and *Access Key 1* into the corresponding fields into the *Tools Registration* section into the sample middle-ware application.
+Copy the *External ID* and *Access Key 1* into the corresponding fields in the *Tools Registration* section of the sample middle-ware application.
 See below.

 The URL field needs to be populated with a URL that Orpius can use to call back to the middle-ware application.